Snapbrillia/quadraticvoting/src/README.md

 If a project has won more than they had requested, the excess should go into a new UTxO (still carrying the `P` token) with an "escrow" datum.

-On the other hand, if the won amound is equal or less than the requested amount, there is no reason to preserve the `P` token and the registration fee.
+On the other hand, if the won amount is equal or less than the requested amount, there is no reason to preserve the `P` token and the registration fee.
 Therefore we may (?) burn the token, and after deducing the transaction fee from the registration fee, the rest can be sent to the project owner.